WANNA GRAB MY

 “I’m 3 weeks into the program and just started a new cycle.
 I’m normally extremely bloated and uncomfortable during my period but I feel much less so this month.
 Here’s to even more positive changes in the coming weeks!”

-It’s my own do-it-yourself online program where I do weekly coaching calls!
+It’s my own do-it-yourself online program where I do twice monthly coaching calls!